 Rosacea occurs more frequently in women, but men are more likely to have severe forms of the disease.
 Eye involvement with rosacea is not unusual, although there is no definitive study indicating just how many people have eye or eyelid problems when they are diagnosed with the skin condition.

-Recent studies indicate that between 6 to 18 percent of people diagnosed with acne rosacea — so named because it resembles acne — also have ocular symptoms.* Other reports say the number of rosacea patients with eye symptoms could be as high as 60 percent.
+Studies have indicated that between 6% and 18% of people diagnosed with acne rosacea — so named because it resembles acne — also have ocular symptoms.* Other reports say the number of rosacea patients with eye symptoms could be as high as 60%.

-Rosacea itself seems to occur in 1 to 10 percent of the general population.**
+Rosacea itself seems to occur in just over 5% of the global population.

 Symptoms of Rosacea and Ocular Rosacea

 People with rosacea often have a "ruddy" complexion in the early stages, such as a reddish nose and cheeks.
-These symptoms often progress to include development of bumpy red skin lesions, pimples, and tiny, tortuous vessels in the skin known as telangiectasias (tel-an-jee-ek-TAY-zee-ahs).
+These symptoms often progress to include development of bumpy red skin lesions, pimples and tiny, tortuous vessels in the skin known as telangiectasias.

-The most severe cases of rosacea progress to a condition called rhinophyma (rie-no-FIE-mah), in which the skin thickens along with connective tissues of the nose.
+The most severe cases of rosacea progress to a condition called rhinophyma, in which the skin thickens along with connective tissues of the nose.
 Rhinophyma can result in some degree of disfigurement.

-Ocular rosacea can cause photophobia (unusual sensitivity to light).
-If you are bothered by bright light, ask your eye care professional about photochromic lenses that automatically darken in response to sunlight.
+Ocular rosacea can also cause photophobia (unusual sensitivity to light), so if you are bothered by bright light, ask your eye care professional about photochromic lenses that automatically darken in response to sunlight.

 In cases of severe ocular rosacea, inflammation of the cornea may lead to a corneal ulcer with infection.
 If left untreated, the corneal ulcer may even perforate the eye.
-This is a serious and potentially blinding complication.
+This is a serious and potentially sight threatening complication.